jesseward/discogstagger/README.md

-Simply provide the script with a destination directory name, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstaggs calls out to the discogs.com API and updates the audio meta-data accordingly.
+Simply provide the script with a destination directory name, that contains an album consisting of either FLAC or MP3 media files and the discogs.com release-id. discogstagger calls out to the discogs.com API and updates the audio meta-data accordingly.

 If no release-id is given, the application checks, if a file "id.txt" exists